 The price range for this type (Mid-range): $300 – $2000 for a minute video with simple approach and higher for videos with complex concepts.
 When making this type of video, you should pay attention to the detailed quotation to avoid being over priced.

 For a more refreshing approach, animation might lead the way.
 An exciting way to make any lecture sound fun and look fun is transferring it into the animation language.
 It is proved to be effective because of its intuitive approach to the audience cognition and its friendliness to the mass audience taste.
 It is easy to differentiate animation with others, but it is difficult to find an effective one.

 The effective training method

-Unlike any other type of videos, animation gives you an opportunity to describe abstract (and usually considered to be boring) concepts.
+Unlike any other type of video, animation gives you an opportunity to describe abstract (and usually considered to be boring) concepts.
 For example, philosophical notions without constraints.
 Different from the talking head type, which only includes a person lecturing/talking one point at a time, animation has more advantages in multiple elements demonstration on only one scene.
 While the presenter type is also integrated with simple motions (text flying in and out), it cannot be as vivid as the various effects of animation.
-Animation has various animated characters/elements in whiteboard, hand-drawn, or modern graphic style…).
+Animation has various animated characters/elements in the whiteboard, hand-drawn, or modern graphic style…).
 Moreover, the training video cost is almost the same with talking-head and presenter types.

 The only limitation for this type is that you have to carefully choose which vendor suits your needs.
 It might be a freelancer or a studio.
 However, they have to understand your concepts in order to develop an effective storyboard and draw appropriate visuals and characters.